loadingio/ldview/README.md

         # instead of a simple handler function,
         # here we have an object containing a list function and a handler function
         book:
-          # tell ldView to map book elements to myBookList
+          # tell ldview to map book elements to myBookList
           list: -> myBookList

           # optional key getter for stable update